michal-januszkiewicz/sentiment_analysis/README.md

 The application(`sentiment_analysis.py`) can be run either with bash or with python.

-Right now the application can use only a dataset that is in the same directory and is named: `output.gz`.
 **Always make sure you pass all parameters.**

 1. Run from bash
   You can find example usage in `run.sh` file.
   Remember to include all of the parameters:
+  1. Path to a dataset
-  1. Number of estimators (integer)
+  2. Number of estimators (integer)
-  2. Maximal depth (integer)
+  3. Maximal depth (integer)
-  3. Maximal features (integer)
+  4. Maximal features (integer)
-  4. Vocabulary size (integer)
+  5. Vocabulary size (integer)
-  5. Include or exclude neutral sentiment (boolean)
+  6. Include or exclude neutral sentiment (boolean)

   You can use this method to run the program just once or write a bash script to run it multiple times for different parameters.